ambiguousname/TC-OS/README.md

 # Starting TC-OS

+1. Download the file as a zip file.
-1. Extract the files into a new folder.
+2. Extract the files into a new folder.
-2. Open the TC-OS UI Home.html file.
+3. Open the TC-OS UI Home.html file.
 Then you'll get a tutorial.
 Type in commands exactly as spelled, and remember: it's case sensitive.
 So don't use capital letters when typing in commands.